less-lab-uva/s3c/README.md

 # Requirements
-This has been tested on Ubuntu 18.04 and 20.04.
+This has been tested on Ubuntu 18.04 and 20.04 for both direct execution and Docker, and has been tested on Windows 11 in Docker.
 The code uses anaconda and Python 3.9, which must be installed on the host system.
 Running `source env.sh` (which is done automatically by the below scripts), will set up a conda environment called `sg` and install all Python requirements.